 15. Gulab Sharbat

-Another drink ready to serve you in hot weather.
-Gulab Sharbat drink is made up of freshly plucked petals of rose.
+Another drink is ready to serve you in hot weather.
+Gulab Sharbat drink is made up of freshly plucked petals of a rose.
 The sharbat is prepared with beetroot, coriander, mint, sugar, lemon & cardamom.
 It has numerous benefits.
-The drink is great for the skin as well.
+The drink is excellent for the skin as well.
 Gulab Sharbat is easily available in the restaurant.